Ergodic SDEs on submanifolds and related numerical sampling schemes: Introduction

-In (\ref{mu1-intro}), the parameter $\beta > 0$, $U: \mathbb{R}^d \rightarrow \mathbb{R}$ is a smooth function, $Z$ is the normalization constant, $\nabla\xi$ denotes the $d \times k$ Jacobian matrix of the mapping $\xi$, and $\nu$ is the surface measure on $\Sigma$ induced from the Lebesgue measure on $\mathbb{R}^d$.
+is especially relevant in applications and is sometimes called the conditional probability measure on $\Sigma$.
+In (\ref{mu1-intro}), the parameter $\beta > 0$, $U: \mathbb{R}^d \rightarrow \mathbb{R}$ is a smooth function, $Z$ is the normalization constant, $\nabla\xi$ denotes the $d \times k$ Jacobian matrix of the map $\xi$, and $\nu$ is the surface measure on $\Sigma$ induced from the Lebesgue measure on $\mathbb{R}^d$.
+The probability measure $\mu_1$ has a probabilistic interpretation, and the numerical computation of the mean value

+for a function $f$ on the level set is involved in various contexts, such as free energy calculations based on the thermodynamics integration formula~\cite{lelievre2010free,Tony-constrained-langevin2012,non-equilibrium-2018}.

 Applying Birkhoff's ergodic theorem, the mean value $\overline{f}$ can be approximated by the time average $\frac{1}{T} \int_0^T f(X_s) ds$ along a long trajectory of the process $X_s$ which evolves on the level set $\Sigma$ and has the invariant measure $\mu_1$.
 For this purpose, it is helpful to construct a diffusion process on the level set with the correct invariant measure $\mu_1$, i.e., to write down the stochastic differential equation (SDE) of $X_s$ in $\mathbb{R}^d$.
 While finding such a SDE is trivial in the linear reaction coordinate case~\cite{vanden-eijnden2003}, it is not obvious when the reaction coordinate $\xi$ is a nonlinear function of system's state.